-Shelley Egger is the Volunteer Coordinator at Grace Lake.
-She had an 18 year career at EDS where some of her duties included project management.
-The past 8 years she has been a preschool teacher at a Christian learning center.
-She started volunteering at Grace Lake in September 2013.
+Shelley had an 18 year career at Electronic Data Systems, where some of her duties included consulting and project management.
+She was also a preschool teacher at a Christian learning center.
+Shelley started volunteering at Grace Lake in 2013.
 Feeling the need to give back in a Christian environment, along with her love of children and horses, made Grace Lake the perfect place to serve.
-She enjoys reading, riding, and spending time with her husband and teenage son.
+She enjoys reading, riding, and spending time with her husband and son.